finianoneill/opioid-prescriber-analysis/README.md

 The technologies that were used in this project were Google API, SOCRATA, PANDAS, and MongoDB:

-* Cleaning of data
+* Cleaning of data:
 The data was pretty huge which was cleaned on pandas by the dropna function where all the NaN values were dropped.
-* Storing of the data
+* Storing of the data:
 The data was stored in a remote MongoDB using Mongo Atlas.
 The